jay-giametta/LiveAIAssistant/README.md

 - Automatic saving of transcripts and meeting notes
 - Robust logging system for debugging and monitoring

+## Important Note

+⚠️ **Platform Compatibility**: This application was developed and tested on Windows systems and uses Windows-specific commands in some of its internal operations.
+While the core functionality may work on other operating systems, some features might require modification for:
+- macOS
+- Linux
+- Other Unix-based systems

+If you're using a non-Windows system, you will need to:
+- Modify console launching mechanisms
+- Adjust path handling
+- Replace Windows-specific system commands
+- Use alternative terminal commands

 ## Prerequisites

 - Python 3.8+